Skip to content

 Employability team

 Our expert Employability team will work closely with you at every stage of your career planning, providing personal support and advice.
-You can benefit from this service at any time during your studies, and for up to three years after completing your course.
-Find out more about the service.
+If you’d like to know more about NTU’s groundbreaking Employability Promise, and the support you’ll receive both during and after your course, visit our Careers and Employability page.

 Campus and facilities